 Dr CAROLINE MARSCHNER

 Caroline graduated in Veterinary Medicine at the University of Vienna in 2012 and has followed her passion for wildlife to Vancouver Aquarium, Abu Dhabi Falcon Hospital and also the Avian Reptile and Exotic Pet Hospital at the University of Sydney.
-She joined the Koala Infectious Diseases Research Group in 2013 and has been a great contributor to the KHH, leading training of students, carers and koala managers in sample collection and necropsy.
-The KHH has provided Caroline a supplementary scholarship to support her PhD studies on the koala’s adaptation to plant toxins.
+She joined the Koala Infectious Diseases Research Group in 2013 and since completing her PhD, has been a great contributor to the KHH and koala research, leading training of students, carers and koala managers in sample collection and necropsy and more recently supporting field studies.

 Andrea graduated with a PhD in microbiology from the University of Sydney in 2014, joining the Koala Health Hub later that year.
 She oversees the operational aspects of the KHH’s diagnostic services, including the real-time PCR tests for Chlamydia and maintaining our koala DNA database.
 Andrea is also involved in client-based consultancy work and offers technical advice, support and supervision to undergraduate and post-graduate students undergoing training in koala health research in the Hub.